 Upsell & Cross-Sell to Repeat Customers

 Upselling and cross-selling are two proven techniques to increase sales revenue.
-You can entice repeat buyers to make additional purchases by showing personal offers.
+You can entice repeat customers to make additional purchases by showing personal offers.
 To do that, use a similar product or service they may have purchased.

 For example, if they buy organic snacks from you, you know they’re health-conscious and send them an email to try your herbal range of teas.